 Out went my Texas girly girl world, and in came another.
 Contrary to popular myth, raising boys is plenty difficult.

-My boys have scared the hell out of me at times.
 They live and breathe the motto: “if it’s not dangerous, why do it?”
 When my youngest son was X years old, a toy sword accidentally penetrated his eyeball during a legendary battle with his big brother.
 After driving 80 mph to the ER room, I was relieved to learn that the puncture had missed his cornea…by a fraction of a hair.
 For months, I made them both wear safety goggles.

 Here’s the thing about boys: you need to understand that they are all wanna-be-heroes.
 They long to save the day.
 They day-dream about fighting the bad guy and rescuing the girl.
 They are proud of their bloody badges of honor: from skateboarding scrapes to black eyes and any kind of war wound.
 That’s the world of boys.
 When they put a Spiderman costume on, they become Spiderman.
 And you need to play along with them.
 I’ve spent endless hours learning how to fight bad guys, orcs, and zombies with light sabers, torches, and mace made from rolls of duct tape (for new boymoms – a mace is a heavy club with a metal head and spikes).
 You can n ever watch Lord of the Rings, Return of the King too many times (it’s impossible).